Last Updated on February 15, 2021

 When searching for that perfect piece of affordable backpacking gear, put in enough time to ensure that you make the right decision.
 Scour through reviews, ask fellow backpackers for recommendations, compare prices religiously, and be open to trying products from lesser-known brands.

 Websites like GearTrade, Craigslist, LetGo, and eBay make it very easy to find used backpacking gear for a fraction of the original price.
 Patience and persistence is the name of the game when buying online, as good deals are usually scooped up quickly and quality second-hand gear is always in high demand.

 Finding used backpacking gear in person is possible as well, but it’s more of a shot in the dark.
 Dig deep in your local thrift shops, garage sales, second-hand gear stores, and REI garage sales, and maybe, just maybe, you’ll find that highly discounted piece of gear you’ve been searching for.

 Wait for Great Deals

 If you’re a savvy gear hunter, you’ll likely be able to find some great deals during shopping holidays or seasonal sales.
-REI has frequent clearance sales that offer heavy discounts on last season’s gear and discontinued items.
+REI has a clearance section and an outlet store, both of which offer heavily discounted gear.
 Black Friday and Cyber Monday, though chaotic and sometimes ridiculous, can offer up great deals as well.

 Outdoor gear companies often designate a section of their website to sell imperfect, lightly used, or outdated gear as well.
 Keep your eyes peeled while surfing your favorite gear companies’ websites for ‘bargain bin’ or ‘clearance’ sections.